santiment/academy/src/docs/labels/centralized-exchange/index.md

 The centralized exchange label is used to identify wallet addresses that belong to centralized cryptocurrency exchanges (e.g. Binance, Coinbase, etc).

-Centralzied exchanges (CEX) are operated by a central authority or entity that manages the exchange, executes trades, and stores users' digital assets.
+Centralized exchanges (CEX) are operated by a central authority or entity that manages the exchange, executes trades, and stores users' digital assets.
 CEXs typically have a user-friendly interface and offer high liquidity, faster transaction processing, and a wide range of trading pairs.

 ## [Label fqn](/labels/label-fqn)